vrk-kpa/opendata/README.rst

     * ARCHIVE_DIR: path to the directory that archived files will be saved to
     * MAX_CONTENT_LENGTH: the maximum size (in bytes) of files to archive
     * DATA_FORMATS: the data formats that are archived
-    * RETRIES: whether or not to retry on failure

    Alternatively, if you are running CKAN with this patch: https://github.com/datagovuk/ckan/commit/83dcaf3d875d622ee0cd7f3c1f65ec27a970cd10